InteragencyEcologicalProgram/iep-data-workshop-2024/README.md

 This repository contains code associated with the 2024 IEP Data Management, Visualization, and Access Workshop.

-Go to [link]"unknownlink" to see figure gallery images.
+Go to [link](https://interagencyecologicalprogram.github.io/iep-data-workshop-2024/baydelta-figure-gallery.html) to see figure gallery images.

 **Folders include:**